paulmrest/Async-Inn/README.md

 Employs dependency injection and interfaces to allow for loose coupling between the controllers and the entities being created/read/updated/deleted.

 Implements navigation properties and routing with the join table RoomAmenities linking Rooms and Amenities, and the join table (with payload) HotelRooms linking Hotels and Rooms.

+Employs DTO objects to mask the database structure.

 ---